SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-08-positive-thinking.md

 In a more serious vein, I've been working my way through [Sidney Coleman's _Lectures on Relativity_](https://www.goodreads.com/book/show/59143228-sidney-coleman-s-lectures-on-relativity).
 It's about as good as you'd expect, if you knew Coleman: almost _startlingly_ clear, with his lecture style that makes the world suddenly make sense.
+It's like an ambush of
+clarity: you can't see it coming, but every time it clobbers you from behind it's pure joy of insight.

 I miss him.
 I modeled a lot of my own teaching technique after him (and a couple others, but maybe 50% El Sid).
 That picture of him on the cover, slouched in a recliner, is perfect.
 I was really sad one day to learn that he didn't much like teaching, even though he was an excellent and hilarious experience in the classroom.
 I wanted the fiction that because he made me happy, surely he must be happy doing so.
 I guess it was a duty for him.

 But I still respect dutifulness, and miss him anyway.

 As far as YouTubers&hellip; Let me begin with how amused I am at the word "YouTuber".
 It sounds like some arcane epithet to be hurled when one wishes to compare one's antagonist